Mad-Collective/monitoring/README.md

 ```

 ### Typical setup
+**NOTE**: *Now there is a factory that can be used to ease the creation method, see the next section*
 For using the monitor the typical steps are:
 * Create a monitor with the provided Metric and Event factories
 * Create and push the metric senders and events sender to the monitor